 In addition to maintaining the requisite temperature range, your freezer should protect your valuable laboratory items.
 So, make sure that the freezer you choose can work without malfunctioning to avoid damages to your stored items.

 A malfunction can result in substantial losses by damaging your items, which require the right temperature environment to stay potent.
+If you have decided on a refrigeration unit to keep your items at a certain temperature, then you may require refrigeration maintenance to ensure it can be restored back to maximum performance.

 Ensure that the unit you choose bears automated temperature monitoring, alarming and record-keeping, which are the under counter freezer’s critical features.